advanced-computer-lab/Stack-with-an-attitude/README.md

 this is our documentation for the ACL project 2021/2022 done by team **Stack-with-an-attitude**.

+#notes for when using files from my branch

+please run npm i after cloning or pulling and it will install all the modules you dont have to do them one by one

 # Connection

 to connect to the data base you should use this sample driver code: